home-assistant/supervisor/README.md

 # HassIO
 First private cloud solution for home automation.

-It is a docker image (supervisor) they manage HomeAssistant docker and give a interface to controll itself over UI.
+It is a docker image (supervisor) they manage HomeAssistant docker and give a interface to control itself over UI.
 It have a own eco system with addons to extend the functionality in a easy way.

 [HassIO-Addons](https://github.com/pvizeli/hassio-addons) | [HassIO-Build](https://github.com/pvizeli/hassio-build)